Red Blood Cells

 Although not common, there are risks to having a red blood cell transfusion.
 These include infection and reactions.
 If you start to have itching, chills, any new pain, nausea, trouble breathing, or your throat feels tight, let your care team know right away as these are symptoms of a reaction.

-The blood you receive is collected from donors.
+The blood you get is collected from donors.
 All donated blood is tested for viruses, bacteria, and parasites.
 The risk of catching a virus or other infection from a blood transfusion is very low.
 This includes HIV and Hepatitis B and C.

 Related Blog Posts